return to Natural Dog Health Remedies

 When determining how to treat dog allergies holistically, consider the following criteria:

-• Ease of Administration: The treatment should be easy for the dog parents to administer.
+• Administration: The treatment should be easy for the dog parents to administer.

-• Cost: The treatment should be cost effective.
+• Cost: The treatment should not cost the dog parents an arm and a leg!

 As an example, a holistic treatment program may contain the following components:

-Dogs with allergies usually have immune systems that are weakened or compromised.
+Dogs with allergies usually have immune systems that are weakened or imbalanced.
 Herbs and supplements can be used to reduce inflammation and to build up the allergic dog's immune system.

 Last but not the least, how to treat dog allergies holistically should also include a long-term allergy prevention program.